It used to be that blogs looked like blogs and websites looked like websites. One could easily tell the two apart.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are a number of ways to tell if a web site is running on WordPress:
+Here are a number of methods you can use to quickly tell if a web site is powered by WordPress:

-If you know how to view the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious tell-tale footprint that the site was built using WordPress …
+If you know how to view the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a telltale footprint that the site was built using WordPress …

-Suppose that you are surfing the web and you come across a site that you like, and you’re wondering if the site runs on WordPress …
+Let’s say that you are browsing online and you visit a web site that you like, and you would like to know if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-After the source code of the page loads on your screen, you can search for “wp-content” either by visually scanning the code …
+In the page’s source code, you can search for “wp-content” either by scanning the code …

-Note: If you are unable to see the words “wp-content” in the page source code, it does not necessarily mean that the website is not a WordPress site.
+Note: If you are unable to locate “wp-content” within the page source code, it doesn’t necessarily mean that you are not looking at a WordPress site.

-As the point of this post is to try and help non-technical users, however, we have listed below a number of easier methods you can use to check if your web site is built using WordPress other than viewing the source code.
+As the point of this article is to help non “techies”, however, below you will find a number of easy ways to check if your site is built using WordPress other than looking at the source code.

-While this may seem like the most obvious thing to do, a number of web development companies, for whatever reason, may build clients a website and not tell them it’s been built with WordPress.
+While this may seem like the most obvious thing to do, some website developers, for whatever reason, will build clients a website and not tell them it’s been built with WordPress.

-If you have an existing web site and you can’t tell what application was used to build it, just ask your web developer or whoever built your site if your website was built with WordPress.
+If you have an existing web site and you can’t tell what application is driving it, just ask your developer or whoever built your web site if the web site runs on WordPress.

-Okay … what if you can’t get in touch with the person who looks after your site, or what if you’ve come across a site that you really like while surfing the net and you really would like to know if it was built with WordPress?
+Okay … what if you can’t reach the person who looks after your site, or what if you’ve come across a website that you really like while surfing the net and you really want to know if it was built with WordPress?

 Check Below Footer

-If the site uses a WordPress theme where the templates have not been customized, you will typically find a “Proudly powered by WordPress” notice showing below the footer section of the site …
+If the site uses a WP theme where the site them template has not been modified, you can often see a “Proudly powered by WordPress” message showing at the bottom of the site …

-If these simple methods aren’t helpful to you, here are some other ways of telling whether a website was built with WordPress or not …
+If these simple methods haven’t helped you, here are some other ways of telling whether a site runs on WordPress or not …

-Here are a some online applications that will tell you if a website uses WordPress or not, and what themes or plugins the site uses …
+Here are a couple of sites that will tell you if the website uses WordPress or not, and what themes or plugins the site uses …

-(Is It WordPress? – WP Site Checking Tool)
+(Is It WP – WP Website Checking Tool)

-Using this tool is super simple.
-Just enter the URL of the website into the search field and click the button next to it.
+Using this tool is really quite simple.
+Just add the address of the website into the URL field and click the button next to it.

-The tool will search through the URL and tell you if the site was built using WordPress, and if so, it will even tell you the version of WordPress the site is currently using …
+The tool will go through the page code on the URL and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …

-If the web site is not powered by WordPress, you will get a message like the one below …
+If the web site was not built using WordPress, you will see a message like the one shown below …

 Advanced WP Theme Checker by Satori